cesc1989/backend-handbook/en/README.md

 * Development libraries
 * etc

-By using this guide, you would be able to setup brand new servers from scratch, going from creating system users to deploying Ruby on Rails(most of the time) applications.
+Using this guide you would be able to setup servers from scratch, going from creating system users to deploying Ruby on Rails applications.

 See [Summary](SUMMARY.md) for Table of Contents.